iamdhrv/socket.io-angular-demo/README.md

 Spring boot corona virus Tracker is an open source project.
 So, feel free to contribute.
 And if you're new to contributing to Open Source on Github, then [this guide](https://guides.github.com/activities/contributing-to-open-source/) will help you.

-If you find any error or have any suggestion, feel free to create an [issue](https://github.com/iamdhrv/socket.io-angular-demo/issues/new).
+If you find any error or have any suggestion, feel free to create an [issue](https://github.com/iamdhrv/socket.io-angular-demo/issues/new) and also [pull Request](https://github.com/iamdhrv/socket.io-angular-demo/pulls).